Request-Response

 Request data with Temporary Account (consumer)

 The data request using Temporary Account is very similar to request using Permanent Account.
-The only difference is that for Temporary Account user has to send $KLAY together with call using value property, and does not have to specify account ID (accId) as in Permanent Account.
+The only difference is that for Temporary Account user has to send $KAIA together with call using value property, and does not have to specify account ID (accId) as in Permanent Account.
 There are several checks that have to pass in order to successfully request data.
 You can read about them in one of the previous subsections called Request data.

 receive() external payable {}